 My career was entirely dedicated to bees from the first insights in 1993.
 It finally led to BeeSafe, established in January 2013.
 My “mission” is to translate bee science, leading to studies that make sense.
 I stand for bee health, in all its aspects.
-Whether it be agricultural studies testing effects of plant protection products, clinical studies for bee health products or teaching veterinarians about bee diseases.
-I like to keep the whole picture in mind and think that making science available doesn’t mean simplifying.
+Whether it be agricultural studies testing effects of plant protection products, clinical studies for bee health products, or teaching veterinarians about bee diseases.
+I like to keep the whole picture in mind.
+In my opinion, making science accessible doesn’t mean simplifying.

 How I started with bees

 I decided to study biology when I was only 10 years old.
 However, it took until 1993 that bees awakened my interest: first bumblebees and then solitary bees.
 Their parasites and diseases were especially thrilling; I always say that my patients have at least six legs.
 Here’s a story about one of the key experiences on my way.
 Parasites finally led me to honey bees.
 For my Ph.D. on the mite Varroa destructor, I worked in Thailand and Brazil.

 Later, I coordinated a (German) federal breeding project for enhancing honeybee health and varroa tolerance.
 During these years, I worked in the bee institutes in Hohenheim and Kirchhain in Germany, which made me gain valuable experience in teaching, extension and consulting.

 The year 2008 was the starting point for my first freelance activities as a consultant and instructor.
 For two years, I performed several higher-tier honeybee studies in Germany and Austria.
 Later on, I continued these activities in two CROs (from 2010-2012) until starting BeeSafe.
 I work mainly in Germany and Italy but performed pollinator studies also in Austria, France, UK, and Spain.
 My language skills (Spanish, German, English, French, and Italian) and contacts with bee researchers and beekeepers help to perform studies in several European countries.